How loud is too loud?How loud is too loud?

 Signs it is too loud where you are

 If you're at an event—for example, a concert—and you keep finding that you have to raise your voice for your friends to hear you, then it's too loud.
 The same is true if you keep asking your friends to speak up.
 A good rule of thumb on distance: You should be able to hear your friends at three feet away, and no closer.
 Shouting or speaking very loudly means double the hearing damage—not only from whatever loud noise you're enduring, but also the close-range shouting!

 The after-effects of a loud environment

 If you leave the noisy environment, and you notice your speech sounds muffled or full, you've likely damaged your hearing.
 Any pain or ringing in the ears is also a big red flag.
 There's not much you can do at this point except give your ears a rest, lay off the headphones for a few days.

 So what can you do?

 Now that you’re aware what safe noise levels are for your hearing, take stock of your surroundings.
 Are noise levels at the office comfortable?
-If not, talk to your supervisor or company personnel director.
-Consider downloading a sound measurement app to help you approximate the noise in your environment, learn more about advocacy organizations like those mentioned in this article and advocate for change.
+Are you repeatedly exposed to noise that you find annoyingly loud?
+If so, talk to your supervisor or company personnel director.
+For work or home, consider downloading a sound measurement app to help you approximate the noise in your environment.

+Wear hearing protection.
 Foam ear plugs are inexpensive and easy to carry in your purse, pocket, car console or carry-on luggage.
-Set a good example for your family and friends by using them whenever you know you’ll be exposed to high noise levels, such as when you’re attending a music concert or enjoying a leisure activity such as hunting or snowmobiling.
+Set a good example for your family and friends by using them whenever you know you’ll be exposed to high noise levels, such as when you’re attending a music concert or enjoying an outdoor hobby like hunting or snowmobiling.